A Quick Guide To Acquiring An AgentFeb 24, 2023

 Using your invite as an introduction is one of the most important parts of acquiring an agent.
 Your introductory email to an agent will also be an introduction to your writing.
 Craft your email just as meticulously as you would any story, injecting your letter with your personal writing style.

-*BONUS* Did you know we have an entire INDUSTRY INVITATION EXECUTION PLAN available to Studio Members?
+*BONUS* Did you know we have an entire INDUSTRY INVITATION EXECUTION PLAN provided by The TheaterMakers Studio?

 Agent-seeking TheaterMakers should also make sure they are attending as many industry events (ie: readings, openings, talkbacks, etc.) in an effort to continue building your industry contacts.
 We are in the business of “who-you-know” and agents are drawn to clients who are immersed in the theater scene and have solid reputations amongst their peers.
 Don’t just stay at home and write, put yourself out there and build that contact list!